Micro providers

 Business East Sussex Growth Hub

-Business & Intellectual Property Centre (BIPC) Sussex
+Business and Intellectual Property Centre (BIPC) Sussex

 Business Companion